mebauer/nyc-open-bigdata/README.md

 Author: Mark Bauer

 # Introduction
 The Metropolitan Transportation Authority (MTA) recently released the [2023 and 2024 Subway Origin-Destination Ridership Estimates](https://new.mta.info/article/introducing-subway-origin-destination-ridership-dataset) datasets on the New York State Open Data Portal.
 The 2023 dataset alone comprises approximately 116 million rows.
 While this dataset is fascinating, its massive size can pose challenges for users, even for experienced analysts and researchers.
-This prompted me to investigate the scale of the largest datasets available on the [NYC Open Data](https://opendata.cityofnewyork.us/) Portal, and how users interact with these datasets compared to others.
+This prompted me to investigate sizes of the largest datasets available on the [NYC Open Data](https://opendata.cityofnewyork.us/) Portal, and how users interact with these datasets compared to others.

+In this project, I examined the row counts, download counts, and view counts of datasets on NYC Open Data, with the goal of understanding how the size of a dataset impacts its usage.

-In this project, I aim to address several key questions: Can open data include Big Data?
+This analysis also raised additional questions: Can open data include Big Data?
 If so, what characteristics define an optimal open big data platform?
 How can open big data benefit a broad range of producers and users?
 Which agencies produce the largest datasets, and what methods do they use to support users?
-How does the size of a dataset impact its usage?

-To explore these questions, I examined the row counts, download counts, and view counts of datasets on NYC Open Data, with the goal of understanding how big data is implemented and utilized on this platform.

 # Overview of NYC Open Data